Keyboard shortcuts

 )

-On each impression or click:
+On each impression, click, or fold:

 val minute = now.getEpochSecond / 60

-val (imps, clks) = buckets.getOrElse(minute, (0, 0))
+val (imps, clks, folds) = buckets.getOrElse(minute, (0, 0, 0))

 // Update the relevant counter, then prune old buckets: